Restaurant licence condition to sell wine with takeaway meals

 This means licensed cafes aren't eligible to sell takeaway wine.

 You must also check you have the appropriate town planning development approval for your licensed premises.
-In some cases, development approval may restrict licensees from selling takeaway liquor.
+In some cases, development approval can restrict licensees from selling takeaway liquor.
 In this case, you'll need to contact your local council to have these conditions changed.

 - using staff and drivers who are trained in the responsible service of alcohol (RSA)